TOS-1: Early uses

-TOS-1s were first used in combat in Afghanistan's Panjshir valley by the Soviet Union during the Soviet–Afghan War.
-Later, they were used during the Second Chechen War.
+The Soviets used TOS-1 in 1989 during the Soviet withdrawal from Afghanistan.
+Russia used them during the Second Chechen War, where they performed well in urban and mountainous terrain.

 TOS-1As were first used in combat in Iraq by the Iraqi Army in the recapture of Jurf Al Sakhar on 24 October 2014, from ISIL forces.
 The Iraqi Army launched at least three TOS-1 rockets on 18 June 2017 during the first day of an offensive to recapture the Old City of Mosul, Iraq, from the Islamic State, targeting school buildings held by Islamic State forces and known to be devoid of civilians.

 The OSCE reported in September 2015 that the TOS-1 was sighted in a rebel training area in eastern Ukraine.

 The TOS-1 was used in Syria on 10 October 2015, by Syrian Army forces against rebel forces in Hama.

 In 2016, it was used against rebel forces in the Latakia mountains, with at least one being destroyed by a rebel Kornet ATGM near Northern Aleppo.
 It was used again by the Syrian Arab Army in April 2017 in the area of Palmyra, and later in the same month to destroy an ISIS camp.
 In November 2018, the system was deployed by the SAA against ISIS in Al-Safa region.

 Azerbaijan used the TOS-1A against the Nagorno-Karabakh Defense Army on 4 April 2016 and 28 September 2020.

 It took part in the large-scale Russian-Belarusian exercise Zapad in September 2021.